 - Antihistamines and immunotherapy (allergy shots) can minimize the frequency and severity of the immune response and swelling of the turbinates when allergies are the underlying cause.

 - Nasal steroid sprays are prescribed to reduce the inflammation of the turbinates and improve breathing.

 - Surgical turbinate reduction is performed when other therapies are not effective.
 This surgery aims to reduce the size of the turbinates thereby opening the nasal airways.
 There are several different surgical methods that are used to reduce the size of the turbinates.
 While some techniques remove part of the bone structure, others attempt to shrink the tissue of the turbinates.
 Turbinate surgery can be performed in conjunction with septum surgery or sinus surgery when needed.

 Coblation Turbinate Reduction – An In-office Procedure

 Coblation Turbinate Reduction is a specific procedure that can provide significant relief from the symptoms of turbinate hypertrophy such as congestion and sleep disruption.
 Turbinate Coblation is a quick, painless procedure performed in the office that offers immediate results.
 Before the procedure, the nose is numbed.
 Then, a coblation wand, which emits radiofrequency energy, is inserted into the turbinate.
 The result is shrinking of the tissue leading to an overall reduction in turbinate size without the removal of bone.
 The nasal passages are thereby opened and the nasal obstruction is resolved.

-If you suffer from nasal airway obstruction, contact Dr. Monty Trimble at DFWSinus.com or call 817-529-6200.
-He has offices in Fort Worth, Keller and soon to be Southlake, Texas.
+If you suffer from nasal airway obstruction, contact Dr. Monty Trimble or call 817-251-9930.
+We have offices in Fort Worth and Southlake, Texas.